Skip to main content

 Popular posts from this blog

-Face Recognition Using Firebase ML Kit In Android Studio 2020 (Complete Guide) | Step By Step Tutorial
+Make Barcode Scanner App Using Firebase ML Kit In Android Studio 2020(Complete Guide) With Source Code | Step By Step Tutorial

-Today, in this post we are going to make an android app that recognizes facial features from an image using a firebase ml kit in the android studio.
-After doing all the steps the output will look like this: Step 1: Add Firebase to your android project: I recommend you to see how to add firebase to the android project in 5minutes to know how to add it or if you already add it then you can move on to 2nd Step.
-Step 2: Add this dependency for the ml kit android libraries to your app-level build.gradle file: implementation 'com.google.firebase:firebase-ml-vision:24.0.1' // If you want to detect face contours (landmark detection and classification // don't require this additional model): implementation 'com.google.firebase:...
+In this post, we're going to develop an android app that scans the barcode from the image and produce the required output.
+This is the output after doing all the steps: You can create your own QR Code from a barcode generator with custom data like putting a URL or a mail message etc. The above one is a simple text QR Code.
+The highlighted text in the above screenshot is the same output you get if you scan the above QR Code with Google Lens.
+As I show it below: So, Now let's make it.
+Step 1: Add Firebase to your android project: I recommend you to see how to add firebase to the android project in 5minutes to know how to add it or if you already add it then you can move on to 2nd Step.
+Step 2: Add this dependency for the ml kit android libraries to your app-level build.gradle file: implementation 'com.google.firebase:firebase-ml-vision:24.0.1' implementation 'com.google.firebase:firebase-ml-vision-barcode-model:16.0.2' ...

 Select (or Capture) and Crop Image In Android Studio 2020 (Complete Guide) | Step By Step Guide